arnoldhao/dreamcreator/README.md

 - **Embedding hooks:** conversion routines feed FFmpeg mux steps to burn or attach tracks during post-processing

 ### Cookie Management
-- Scoped browser scanners for Chromium-based profiles on Windows/macOS; results stored by browser with status and sync history
+- Scoped browser scanners for Chrome, Chromium, Edge, Firefox, Safari, Brave, Opera, and Vivaldi on Windows/macOS; results stored by browser with status and sync history
 - Netscape-format export for yt-dlp and manual inspection, optional per-domain filtering, and cleanup of temporary exports
+- Manual cookie collections that accept Netscape text, JSON arrays exported from browser devtools, or raw `Cookie:` header strings—merge or replace data without running a browser sync
 - WebSocket notifications for sync progress so the UI can surface granular status and errors

 ### Media Conversion